bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 ### Installing dependencies

 :::info
-When you run this code for the first time, it will download the pretrained weights, which may add a short delay.
+When you run this code for the first time, it will download the pre-trained weights, which may add a short delay.
 :::

 Based on the requirements [here](https://github.com/fchollet/stable-diffusion-tensorflow), we will install the following: